ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 Because of the design of the ITensor type (see the section above), there is some flexibility we take in allocating memory for users.
-For example, if the storage type is more narrow than the result, for convenience we will expand it in-place.
+For example, if the storage type is more narrow than the result, for convenience we might expand it in-place.
+If you are worried about memory allocations, we recommend using benchmarking and profiling to pinpoint slow parts of your code (often times, you may be surprised by what is actually slow).

 ## NDTensors and ITensors